 - Visiting with a person you know who is new to your bible study or church.

 I have taken girls with me to the assisted living home down the street from my house.
-As a bible study we have done a garage sale fundraiser together for a new ministry for Latinos.
+As a bible study we have done a garage sale fundraiser together for a new ministry.
 I have included them in meals with my international friends.
-You want your discipleship to include a purpose beyond yourself.
+You want discipleship to include a purpose beyond yourself.
 This element is reaching out to others to show them Christ and make Him known.

 Other Favorite ideas worth noting